Sonatype Nexus Repository 1.3.5 Released

 Basically the same things you can do with Maven and P2 repositories you can now do with OBR!

 Other than the new OBR plugin, this release was primarily to fix some bugs that cropped up since the 1.3.4 release a few weeks ago.
-We deem these fixes important and recommend everyone upgrade to the latest release.
+We consider these fixes important and recommend everyone upgrade to the latest release.

 Picture of Brian Fox